oskarihakamies/IDS-project/README.md

 After 70 minutes the results were surprisingly good:

-8 in phase 1 (downloading/installing) -> Some of them had to download the full image (missed e-mail ect.)
+- 8 in phase 1 (downloading/installing) -> Some of them had to download the full image (missed e-mail ect.)'

-7 in phase 2 (trying to run the script) -> Most of the problems came with Debian ISO - image or setting it up instead of the actual project
+- 7 in phase 2 (trying to run the script) -> Most of the problems came with Debian ISO - image or setting it up instead of the actual project

-3 in phase 3 (tcpreplay) -> All 3 had Wazuh running or set up
+- 3 in phase 3 (tcpreplay) -> All 3 had Wazuh running or set up

 Overall our test was successfull.
 Even beginners are able to set it up in live test with only us giving help in details such as setting up your keyboard for Linux, updating ```apt/sources.list```file so that Debian is able to update